-When setting traffic forecasts for RP3 performance plans, NSAs should take into account the practical considerations outlined in this sub-section.
+When setting traffic forecasts for RP3 draft performance plans, NSAs should take into account the practical considerations outlined in this sub-section.

-Pursuant to Annex VIII, the methodology for calculating en route service units will change from 1 January 2020 onwards.
-Accordingly, the distance factor for the calculation of en route service units will be based on actual route flown as recorded by the Network Manager.
-This is a change from the methodology based on the last filed flight plan which is in application until the end of RP2.
+Point 1 of Annex VIII of Implementing Regulation (EU) 2019/317 defines the methodology for calculating en route service units which is different to the methodology applied during RP2.
+Accordingly, in respect of RP3, the distance factor for the calculation of en route service units is based on actual route flown as recorded by the Network Manager.
+This is a change from the methodology based on the last filed flight plan applied until the end of RP2.